wzhudev/reverse-linear-sync-engine/README.md

 - LSE uses `lastSyncId` to determine the sequence of transactions and help clients to find out if it misses incremental updates from the server.
 - LSE can lazily hydrate models into memory from the server or the local database.

 ## Chapter 3: Transactions

 In the previous chapter, we explored how LSE loads existing models from the server.
-Now, we’ll shift our focus to how LSE synchronizes changes between clients and the server.
+Now, we'll shift our focus to how LSE synchronizes changes between clients and the server.
 Specifically, this chapter will cover how client-side changes are synced to the server.

-Let’s start with a fundamental question: **What happens when we change the assignee of an Issue?** How does LSE manage networking, error handling, offline caching, and other underlying complexities—all within just two lines of code?
+Let's start with a fundamental question: **What happens when we change the assignee of an Issue?** How does LSE manage networking, error handling, offline caching, and other underlying complexities—all within just two lines of code?

 ```jsx
 issue.assignee = user;